It’s that time of year again. Time for updating the general-purpose appendix to all syllabus for all courses…

 —generally behave in a decent civil adult human way

-—know and act in accordance with University, Faculty, and other applicable rules; and be familiar with principles of justice and fairness, and their application to everyday life
+—know, and act in accordance with, University and other applicable rules (ex. the law); and be familiar with principles of justice and fairness, and their application to everyday life

 —before speaking or acting, consider the consequences and think of your fellow students (and their possible reactions and sensitivities)

-—think, similarly, of other fellow human beings such as faculty and staff: remember that your instructor is a person too
+—think, similarly, of other fellow human beings such as faculty, student TAs, and staff: remember that your instructor is a person too

 - bear in mind that your instructor has limits: